Overview of Verticals | Yext Hitchhikers Platform

 - Vertical Search - search across a single vertical

 As a reminder, when we refer to a Vertical we’re talking about a class of results.
 This is often synonymous with an Entity Type (though you can choose to have multiple entity types in a given vertical).
-When you build an Answers experience, you’re mostly building out and defining each vertical — what it should look like, what entity types and fields should be considered, any boosts or blacklisted intents, how you want results sorted, and so on.
+When you build a Search experience, you’re mostly building out and defining each vertical — what it should look like, what entity types and fields should be considered, any boosts or blacklisted intents, how you want results sorted, and so on.